acritelli/rucksack/doc/tutorial.md

 # Rucksack Tutorial

-This tutorial is designed to get you up and running with `rucksack`.
-It assumes that you've already got `rucksack` installed.
+This tutorial is designed to get you up and running with Rucksack.
+It assumes that you've already got Rucksack installed.
 If it's not installed yet, head over to the [README](../README.md) and install it before proceeding.

-By the end of this tutorial, you will understand how to write a `rucksack` config file.
+By the end of this tutorial, you will understand how to write a Rucksack config file.

 You will need access to a Linux host (either remote over SSH, or localhost).